Mark-Venture/Documents/Electronics_Needed_for_R2.md

 NOTE: Pay attention when you order.
 Many packages include the HotRC F-06A PWM receivers, the receivers cannot be used with DroidLink. *HotRC SBUS-A receivers which are required must be purchased separately.*

 * [HotRC DS-650 Remote Controller](https://a.co/d/082LogKp) (order 2):   This does come with the F-06A and is the only way to order from Amazon.
 Unfortunately the F-06A doesn't work for DroidLink.
 * [HotRC S-BUS-A Receivers](https://tinyurl.com/5n8zxvvd) (order 2): this is the required receiver for DroidLink.
 Note, this is not available from Amazon.
 AliExpress is the only source we found so far, and you might try on Ebay.
 NOTE: there are various listings on AliExpress at different prices, please make sure you order HotRC **SBUS-A** receivers.

+  **NOTE: If you can't order the SBUS-A Receivers from AliExpress, or need them faster than they can come to China,  reach out to Fred via email to  Droidlink77@gmail.com   as he has been ordering and keeping some on hand.**

 ## **DFPlayer Mini MP3 Player**:
 The DFPlayer board is used to play back the droid sounds.